Satbir-Singh-42/iste-gndec-nexus-63639/replit.md

 All tables support `hidden` and `display_order` fields for visibility control and custom ordering.

 **File Storage**: Supabase Storage handles image uploads and file attachments.
 Images are stored in the `images` bucket, and notice attachments are stored in the `notice-attachments` bucket.
 Files are uploaded with unique identifiers (timestamp + random string) to prevent collisions and are publicly accessible.
 The storage utilities in `src/lib/storage.ts` provide upload, delete, and URL management functions.
 Each attachment includes a `storagePath` field for tracking and cleanup.
+Maximum file size is 10 MB per attachment.

 ### Content Management